adrita78/Membrane-protein-MD-Simulation/README.md

 # Membrane-protein-MD-Simulation
-This tutorial is specifically designed to set up a membrane protein system for molecular dynamics simulations.
+This repository is includes codes to prepare a membrane protein system for molecular dynamics simulations.